nkoturovic/nixos-dotfiles/README.md

 If you think about symlinks for nixos and home-manager, it should be  the first thing you create, even before running the installer/home manager for the first time ;)

+The only downside is that system and home-manager installers need to be ran separately

 Enjoy!!